EzekielEkanem/team-1d/intellij/doc/use-cases/use-case-like-dislike.md

 * The system uses this preference to order the menu (with liked preferences appearing first).
 * Users can remove this preference by clicking on the 'like' or 'dislike' button again, and the system correctly responds to this change.
+* Users' 'like' and 'dislike' choices are used by the get-notifications use-case to notify users of recommended food items in the future.
+* Users' 'like' and 'dislike' choices are reflected in the recommendation section of preference use-case

 ## 5. Workflow